What is an Embroidery Stabilizer?

 3. Wash away.
 This is a water soluble stabilizer that dissolves in water; therefore, when the fabric is soaked or washed, the stabilizer dissolves.

-You Might Be Interested In 5 Best Fabric Dyes for Polyester
+You Might Be Interested In 5 Best Fabrics for Curtains

 When Should You Use an Embroidery Stabilizer?